“IN THE GRIM DARKNESS OF THE 41st MILLENNIUM, THERE IS ONLY… RUST”

 Second method: Enamel

-The second method is based on enamel products.
+The second method to make Warhammer Rust is based on enamel products.
 These are oil-like products whose diluent is white spirits.
 Enamel products are characterised by a very low surface tension, which means that they can be deposited very quickly in gaps and grooves, just as rust does naturally.

 In addition, this product has a very long drying time, which means that it can be applied and removed as desired, without haste.
 We can also blend it and create gradients easily with a sponge.